-When a drone will be used to cover a story, advance notice via email must be sent to the VOA Deputy Director for Programming (jlippman@voanews.com; 202-203-4325) or the News Standards & Best Practices Editor (sspringer@voanews.com; 202-203-4276).
+When a drone will be used to cover a story, advance notice via email must be sent to the VOA Deputy Director for Programming or the News Standards & Best Practices Editor).
 A summary of the story and location of the shoot should be included in the email.